-Experts are arguing over the most efficient operation for the innovation process, and all of them have a different perception of what innovation actually means.
-There is no real answer to what defines successful innovation.
-Many companies succeed in innovating, and many fail; and those who succeed have completely different approaches from one another.
+Experts are arguing over the most efficient operation for modern innovative thinking within large companies, and all of them have a different perception of what corporate innovation actually means.
+There is no real answer to what defines successful innovative thinking.
+Many companies succeed in corporate innovation, and many fail; and those who succeed have completely different approaches from one another.

-In this article, you’ll discover everything you need to know about modern innovation.
+In this article, you'll discover everything you need to know about modern innovation within a company.

-Nowadays, large companies understand that innovation is crucial due to the velocity of technological change in the market and the shortening of the product lifecycle.
-Experts perceive the acquiring of startups to be the best option when implementing innovation.
+Nowadays, large companies understand that innovative thinking is crucial due to the velocity of technological change in the market and the shortening of the product lifecycle.
+Experts perceive the acquiring of startups to be the best option when implementing certain types of innovation within a company.
 But this choice can be expensive and not always cost effective.

 As a result, larger corporations create their own internal startup, rather than acquiring an external one.
-There are many advantages this option can bring.
+This is one viable option for corporate innovation as there are many advantages this can bring.